-If now one allows also blocker motion, i.e. for finite τ , an additional crossover arises for $1-p < p_c$.
-At very low frequencies the diffusion is controlled by the slowly moving vacancies which can occupy every site in the underlying regular lattice, and $\sigma(0)$ will be nonzero.
-One therefore expects that $\sigma(0)$ is increased for b < 1, and decreased for b > 1, as for a regular lattice.
-Thus in this should be three points of intersection with the curve for b=1.
-This is indeed borne out by the numerical solution although it is a small effect as seen in Fig.10 for the case of the hexagonal lattice.
+If now one allows also blocker motion, i.e. for finite $\tau$ , an additional crossover arises for $1-p < p_c$ .
+[200.4.1] At very low frequencies the diffusion is controlled by the slowly moving vacancies which can occupy every site in the underlying regular lattice, and $\sigma(0)$ will be nonzero.
+[200.4.2] One therefore expects that $\sigma(0)$ is increased for b < 1, and decreased for b > 1, as for a regular lattice. [page 201, §0] [201.0.1] Thus in this should be three points of intersection with the curve for b = 1.
+[201.0.2] This is indeed borne out by the numerical solution although it is a small effect as seen in Figure 10 for the case of the hexagonal lattice.

-In summary, in this paper we have analyzed the correlated hopping of an A-particle in a background of mobile B-particles.
-We have calculated the corresponding frequency dependent diffusion coefficient using the substitution rule and a generalized effective medium theory for correlated diffusion.
-We have found a rich variety of new features especially below the vacancy percolation threshold.
-The simultaneous presence of several crossover frequencies gives rise to a complicated structure of the frequency dependent response.
-In particular we find the possibility of a maximum in the real part at finite frequency, or apparent power law behaviour over more than a decade in frequency as a consequence of disorder and correlations.
-Our model has a wide range of applicability.
-As an example we refer back to the introduction and point out that our approach can be used to model the simulation results of Refs.
-7 or 9 for lattice gases with short range attractive or repulsive interactions by employing the correlation parameter b.
-Here we have applied our approach in the d.c. limit to existing Monte-Carlo simulation data of A-B-lattice gases for the uncorrelated case (b=1).
-We have found remarkably good agreement.
+[201.1.1] In summary, in this paper we have analyzed the correlated hopping of an A-particle in a background of mobile B-particles.
+[201.1.2] We have calculated the corresponding frequency dependent diffusion coefficient using the substitution rule and a generalized effective medium theory for correlated diffusion.
+[201.1.3] We have found a rich variety of new features especially below the vacancy percolation threshold.
+[201.1.4] The simultaneous presence of several crossover frequencies gives rise to a complicated structure of the frequency dependent response.
+[201.1.5] In particular we find the possibility of a maximum in the real part at finite frequency, or apparent power law behaviour over more than a decade in frequency as a consequence of disorder and correlations.
+[201.1.6] Our model has a wide range of applicability.
+[201.1.7] As an example we refer back to the introduction and point out that our approach can be used to model the simulation results of Refs.
+[10] or [11] for lattice gases with short range attractive or repulsive interactions by employing the correlation parameter b.
+[201.1.8] Here we have applied our approach in the d. c. limit to existing Monte-Carlo simulation data of A-B-lattice gases for the uncorrelated case (b = 1).
+[201.1.9] We have found remarkably good agreement.